jpype-project/jpype/doc/userguide.rst

 Synchronization
 ~~~~~~~~~~~~~~~

-Java synchronization support can be split into 2 categories.
+Java synchronization support can be split into two categories.
 The first is the
 ``synchronized`` keyword, both as prefix on a method and as a block inside a
 method.
 The second are the different methods available on the Object class
 (``notify, notifyAll, wait``).

 To support the ``synchronized`` functionality, JPype defines a method called
 ``synchronized(O)``.
-O has to be a Java object or Java class, or a Java wrapper
+O has to be a Java object or Java class.
-that corresponds to an object (``JString`` and ``JObject``).
 The return value is a
 monitor object that will keep the synchronization on as long as the object is
 kept alive.
+Use Python ``with`` statement to control the exact scope.
+Do
+not hold onto the object indefinitly without a ``with`` statement, the lock
-The lock will be broken as soon as the monitor is GCd.
-So make
+will be not be broken until the monitor is garbage collected.
+CPython and
-sure to hang on to it as long as you need it.
+PyPy have difference GC rules.
+See synchronized_ for details of how
+to properly synchronize.

-The other methods are available as-is on any ``_JavaObject``.
+The other synchronization methods are available as-is on any ``JObject``.
+However, as
+general rule one should not use synchronization methods on Java String as
+internal string representations may not be complete objects.

 For synchronization that does not have to be shared with Java code, I suggest
 using Python's support instead of Java's, as it'll be more natural and easier.